keyboard_arrow_up

 History of Graphite

-The first uses of graphite were for pencil leads, and the first examples of graphite machining were in the sixteenth century when a particularly solid form of graphite was cut into sticks and used to draw or mark objects with.
-This solid deposit of graphite was discovered in England, but graphite is a common mineral and was soon discovered elsewhere.
-Today, the largest producers of natural graphite are India and China, while the United States is a leader in the production of synthetic graphite.
+The earliest known use of graphite was in the production of pencil leads, with the first examples of graphite machining appearing in the sixteenth century.
+During this period, a particularly solid deposit of graphite was discovered in England and cut into sticks for drawing and marking.
+While that specific deposit was notable for its purity, graphite itself is a widely occurring mineral and was soon found in other regions.
+Today, India and China are the largest producers of natural graphite, while the United States leads in the production of synthetic graphite.

 How Graphite is Machined